hubble658/Projects/README.md

 ### 2. Skippity Game and Minimax Algorithm
 - A simulation of the Skippity game.
 - Uses the Minimax algorithm, commonly applied in game theory and AI.

+### 3. Neural Net and Optimization Algorithms
+- Implemented a neural network in C.
+- Trained on the MNIST dataset, achieving approximately 90% accuracy.
+- Evaluated three optimization algorithms: Adam, Gradient Descent, and Stochastic Gradient Descent.